Alternative text should describe the visual content of the image.

 Sow indoors May

-Plant out Mate May - mid Jun
+Plant out Late May - mid Jun

 Harvest Aug - Sep

-Skin colour varies in mature fruits from yellow & orange through browns, pale creams and mottled greens.
+Skin colour varies in mature fruits from yellow and orange through browns, pale creams and mottled greens.
 There is a limited range of cultivars around in the UK but seeds sold as ‘Calabash Gourd’, ‘Serpente de Sicilia’ or ‘Snake Gourd’ usually turn out to be this plant.

 How to grow a dudi